rday45/flask-web-server/README.md

 }
 ```

-if successful you will receive all the updated user details, excluding the user password:
+If successful you will receive all the updated user details, excluding the user password:

 ```JSON
 {